nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 5. FAQ

 **Q**: Is my watchlist saved after I exit the program?

 **A**: Of course!
 The watchlist is saved into a local storage file after every input entered by the user.The same file will be loaded up when you start **WatchNext** again.

+**Q**: Where can I find the watchlist file if I want to share it with my friends?

+**A**: The file will be stored at the same path of the jar file, inside the "data" folder.

+**Q**: Can I edit my watchlist directly in the local file?

+**A**: Yes, it is allowed but not recommended.
+The file is written in a specific format.
+If the format is not consistent, **WatchList** will be unable to load up the file so stored shows message may disappear.

 **Q**: What should I do if there was an error while I was typing in some input?

 **A**: It depends on the nature of the error.
 WatchNext provides insightful error messages which will inform and guide you on any actions necessary.

+**Q**: What format should I use if I want to track my lectures?

+**A**:

 ### 6. Command Summary